veronhoxha/snowflake-sentiment-analysis-and-performance-experiments/README.md

 - `"report"`: Directory containing the report of this assignment in PDF format.

 ## Installation
-Ensure Python 3.12.6 is installed (other versions may also work, but this version was used by my side).
-To run the Python code, first execute the following in your command line interface:
+Prerequisites: Ensure Python 3.12.6 is installed on your machine.
+Other versions might work, but this project was developed with 3.12.6.

+**1. Create and Activate a Virtual Environment**

+Create a Virtual Environment in the root directory of this project by running the following commands:
+  - For macOS/Linux:
+      - ``python3 -m venv .venv``
+      - ``source .venv/bin/activate``
+  - For Windows:
+      - ``python -m venv .venv``
+      - ``.venv\Scripts\activate``

+**2. Install Required Packages**

+When the virtual environment is activated, install all necessary packages by running:
   - `pip install -r requirements.txt`

 ## Usage
 To run the notebook `tpch_benchmark/tpch_benchmark.ipynb` and recreate results: